 Standardization is the first obvious advantage of bringing Bluetooth into the RC toy arena.
-Any Bluetooth car, boat or drone can be controlled by any Bluetooth smartphone or controller as long as they’re developed to be standards compliant.
+Any Bluetooth car, boat, or drone can be controlled by any Bluetooth smartphone or controller as long as they comply with standards.

-The increased range is also a great advantage.
-Even though most hobbyists won’t want to be more than 1-200m away from their toys, being able to do so reliably and not have to worry about losing a connection could allow long and more interesting race courses for toy cars, for example.
+The increased range is also a great feature, even though most hobbyists won’t want to be more than 1-200 m away from their toys.
+However, being able to do so reliably and not having to worry about losing a connection could allow longer and more exciting racecourses for toy cars, for example.